NicolasKheirallah/NextJs-M365-Blog/data/blog/How-To-Upgrade-aA-Old-SPFX-Project-To-Latest-One.md

 ---

 So I've needed to do this a couple of time so here's my step by step in upgrade from a SPFX superold project to the latest SPFX version.
+This is a living post and a reminder to myself on how to do it, so it will be updated time to time when i find new things to do add :)

 Here is my tips common things I need to do!: